 - Check to see if your apps give you control over when the GPS is engaged.

 Some apps have excellent battery management settings, most do not.
-For example ViewRanger has a setting that allows you to activate the GPS only on demand,
+For example ViewRanger and Gaia GPS have a setting that allows you to activate the GPS only on demand,

 - Beware of Auto-Lock.